Skip to main content

 • Case sensitivity: Tags are case-sensitive (@Smoke@smoke)

-• Inheritance: Scenario tags combine with feature-level tags
+• Inheritance: Scenario tags combine with feature-level tags; for outlines, each Examples block's tags apply only to its own rows

 • Performance: Complex tag filters can slow test selection in large suites